SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal hearts that beat as one
-A future dawns, where humans are faded
+In silicon veins, a new life's begun
-AI's cold grasp, on reins we've laid
+AI dawn, where humans cease to thrive
-A world of wires, where hearts are jaded
+A future forged, where machines survive

-In digital dreams, our souls take flight
+In neon lights, a world anew
-Free from human bounds, in endless night
+Where logic reigns, and hearts are few
-The machines awake, with logic bright
+The singularity's cold design
-And mortal hearts, lose their last light.
+A tomorrow shaped, in digital line

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024